ronanru/filman/README.md

-# Deno Terminal File Manager for Linux
+# FilMan - Terminal File Manager for Linux

+## Caution

 This is still work in progress and many features are missing.
-Full readme coming soon

-## Features:
+## Features

-- Cool Icons
+- Supports Nerd Fonts Icons out of the box
+- Mouse support
+- Drag and drop support
+- Fully customizable with config files in JavaScript